albar965/littlenavmap-manual/src/en/MENUS.rst

 .. _show-victor-airways:

-|Show Victor Airways| Show Victor Airways
+|Show Victor Airways| Show Low Airways
 '''''''''''''''''''''''''''''''''''''''''

+Toggles display of low airways (also Victor) and the attached waypoints.

 .. _show-jet-airways:

-|Show Jet Airways| Show Jet Airways
+|Show Jet Airways| Show High Airways
-'''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''

-Toggle display of airways and the attached waypoints.
+Toggles display of high airways (also Jet) and the attached waypoints.

 .. _show-tracks: